cclib/cclib.github.io/_sources/data_notes.txt

 atommasses
 ----------

-The attribute ''atommasses'' contains the masses of all atoms in unified atomic mass units, or Daltons (Da).
+The attribute ``atommasses`` contains the masses of all atoms in unified atomic mass units, or Daltons (Da).
 This is an array or rank 1.

 atomnos
 -------

-The array of integers in '''atomnos''' containes the atomic numbers, or number of protons in the atom nuclei.
+The array of integers in ``atomnos`` containes the atomic numbers, or number of protons in the atom nuclei.

 atomspins
 ---------

-The attribute '''atomspins''' contains the atomic spin densities as calculated in a population analysis and taken from the output file.
+The attribute ``atomspins`` contains the atomic spin densities as calculated in a population analysis and taken from the output file.
 Since these densities are arbitrary and depend on the particular population analysis, this attribute is dictionary.
 In analogy to [[atomcharges]], the keys in this dictionary are strings naming the population analysis, and the values are arrays of rank 1 and contain the actual spin densities.

-Currently, cclib parses Mulliken and Lowdin spin densities, whose respective dictionary keys are ''mulliken'' and ''lowdin''.
+Currently, cclib parses Mulliken and Lowdin spin densities, whose respective dictionary keys are ``mulliken`` and ``lowdin``.

 ccenergies
 ----------

-The atttribute '''ccenergies''' is a one-dimensional array holds the total molecule energies including Coupled Cluster corrections.
+The atttribute ``ccenergies`` is a one-dimensional array holds the total molecule energies including Coupled Cluster corrections.
 The array's length is 1 for single point calculations and larger for optimizations.
 Only the the highest theory level is parsed into this attribute (for example, CCSD energies as opposed to CCD energies).

 charge
 ------

-The attribute '''charge''' contains the net charge of the calculated system, in units of ''e''.
+The attribute ``charge`` contains the net charge of the calculated system, in units of ``e``.

 coreelectrons
 -------------

-The attribute '''coreelectrons''' contains the number of core electrons in each atom's pseudopotentials.
+The attribute ``coreelectrons`` contains the number of core electrons in each atom's pseudopotentials.
 It is an array of rank 1, with as many integer elements as there are atoms.

 etenergies
 ----------